loreabad6/vdc-space-time-feats/code/manuscript-figures.md

 # Call as cubble to coerce from sf to cubble
 # key is the gid column while index is date
 cube_tab = as_cubble(
-  landslidescent, key = gid, index = date
+  landslidescent, key = class, index = date
 )

 # The output of this code corresponds to Figure 4a